-NOTE: On some units, once tripped, like a circuit breaker, the reset button will have to be pushed before restarting your stove.
-On other units the thermodisk has no reset button and will reset itself once the stove has cooled.
+NOTE: The thermodisc will reset itself once the stove has cooled.
 The manufacturer recommends that you call your dealer if this occurs as this may indicate a more serious problem.
 A service call may be required.

 b.
 If the combustion blower fails, an air pressure switch will automatically shut down the auger.